ubc-cpsc455-2024S/pirate-rush/README.md

 ### Milestone 1
 v1.0
-- Using only HTML, CSS, and JavaScript, build a website to create teams via filling forms and displaying them as a list
+- Using only HTML, CSS, and JavaScript, build a website to create teams via filling forms and displaying them as a list.

 ## References